adityadahal/Angular-Interview/README.md

 ### Typescript
 Typescript is strongly typed superset of Javascript that add optional types, classes, interface and many more features and compiles to plain JS(because browser can only understand JS)
+<p>Variable must be declared with its type. <b>If you try to assign value of one type with variable of another type, Typescript will generate a compilation error</b></p>